Skip to content

 1. Contact Infoview to get the Hub distribution package and a trial license, or launch the Hub from the participating marketplaces such as AWS Marketplace or Azure Marketplace

-2. Download the Hub archive on any Java supported on-prem or cloud infrastructure, including IBM i, and extract into intended product home directory
+2. Download the Hub archive on any Java supported on-prem or cloud infrastructure, including IBM i, and extract into the intended product home directory

 API Reference